Health Inequalities matter: why the poor and disadvantaged are more likely to die of COVID

 But there is more.
 The other side of the social patterning of fatalities, are the health behaviours and health advantages of those from more affluent groups.
 Owen Jones has already written about the practical ways in which the middle-classes are protected from the worst impacts of the virus; being less likely to be laid off, able to work from home and have access to facilities like computers and high-speed internet, being less likely to be renting and living in sub-standard, overcrowded accommodation, and having better access to gardens, parks or green spaces.
 But what we also know is that alongside the social gradient in chronic disease, there is a social patterning of health-promoting behaviours.
 From lower levels of smoking to lower body mass indexes, improved patterns of nutrition and exercise, we know that more socio-economically advantaged groups are more likely than those at the bottom to be able to perform healthy behaviours.
 The explanations for this are complex, but what is clear is that the greater the resources at an individual’s disposal (financial, educational, practical, personal networks of influence), the better the health outcome.
 This is, if you like, one of the iron laws of public health, but it is absent from much of the reporting on COVID to date.

-We have written in our work about the ways that worsening social inequalities wrought by the socio-economic and political changes of the last few decades fundamentally impact the lives of those living in the UK.
+We have written in our work about the ways that worsening social and health inequalities wrought by the socio-economic and political changes of the last few decades fundamentally impact the lives of those living in the UK.
 For example, broader socio-political discourses shame the disadvantaged and render dependency of any sort as illegitimate.
 At a moment in which we are increasingly dependent on the proper functioning of the welfare state and dependent on each other for making the lockdown work, we need to acknowledge how the political decisions of the past have brought us to this point.
 History is always written on the body.
 The deaths of despair, shit life syndrome and the social gradient in ‘underlying conditions’ contrast with the ‘natural’ social advantages of the better-resourced groups in the population.
-In short, this means that the crisis will deepen already entrenched inequalities.
+In short, this means that the crisis will deepen already entrenched health inequalities.
 There has to be some political acknowledgement of this simple fact.
 What the world is going to be like when we emerge from the COVID pandemic is not an inevitability.
 Our newfound solidarity and awareness of mutual dependency can shape a different world, where the poorest and most disadvantaged do not face worse health outcomes as a result of broader political choices.
 It is down to the sort of world we demand and that is one in which the health damages of the past are recognised and not repeated.

 About the Authors: Paul Bissell is a Professor of Public Health & Dean of the School of Human & Health Sciences, University of Huddersfield.
 Paul is a medical sociologist with an interest in health inequalities @BissellHuman.
 Marian Peacock is a Senior Lecturer in Public Health, Edge Hill University.
 Marian is a public health sociologist with an interest in how narrative approaches can help with understandings of the consequences of inequality.
 Sara MacDonald is a Senior Lecturer in Primary Care, University of Glasgow.
 Sara is a primary care-based sociologist with interests in healthcare access, experiences of health and illness and inequality @saramacdonald13.